linehanMatt/tmp-content/blog/introducing-data-streams.md

 tags: ['data streams']
 authorSlug: 'nick-jordan'
 ---
-### Data Streams brings an e-commerce experience to the world of data.
+### Data Streams brings an e-commerce experience to the world of data

 Buying and selling data is difficult.
 But it doesn't have to be.
 At Narrative, we believe that buying and selling data should be fast, easy, and transparent.

-Introducing Data Streams — Data transactions, reimagined.
+Introducing Data Streams — Data transactions, reimagined
 ---------------------------------------------------------

 Data Streams are pre-packaged data offerings that can be discovered, purchased, and delivered through simple e-commerce experience.